 People would be pushing and shoving their way to get into that pit, fighting for a spot, desperate to get their orders filled.
 It was insane.

-The most boring pit on earth would instantly change into the most exciting spot in the whole CBOE.
+The most boring pit on Earth would instantly change into the most exciting spot in the whole CBOE.

 The money that traders made that day on those boring companies was just as insane.